platformsh/platformsh-docs/src/frameworks/drupal8/solr.md

   if (!empty($relationships[$relationship_name][0])) {
     // Edit this value to use the the machine name of the Solr server in Drupal
     // if you are using a different server than the default one automatically
-    // created by Search API, which is named 'default_solr_server'.
+    // created by the module Search API Solr, which is named 'default_solr_server'.
     $solr_server_name = 'default_solr_server';

     $solr = $relationships[$relationship_name][0];